 The mission of the Financial Stability Partnership is to help individuals meet their financial needs.
-This is done through free tax preparation clinics, financial flashmob presentations, a free prescription drug discount card, and soon a one-on-one financial mentoring program.
+This is done through free tax preparation clinics, financial flashmob presentations, Family Wize prescription drug discount card, and soon a one-on-one financial mentoring program.

 The United Way movement seeks to strengthen communities by identifying and tackling the underlying causes of the most serious social issues facing our nation.
 Increasingly, the economic and financial pressures facing hard-working people are exacerbating the other social issues.
 So United Way has expanded its work to include strengthening the financial stability of individuals and families.

-- Employers by creating a stronger, more crisis-resistant workforce.
+- Employers creating a stronger, more crisis-resistant workforce.

-- Communities by increasing home and business ownership, and the financial stability of its residents.
+- Communities increasing home and business ownership, and the financial stability of its residents.

 How is the Financial Stability Partnership doing this?

-4. FamilyWize Prescription Drug Discount Card: This free card provides an average discount of 30% off medications NOT covered by insurance.
+3. FamilyWize Prescription Drug Discount Card: This free card provides a discount on most medications.
+You can check the proce at local or national pharmacies by putting a few simple pieces of information into the earch tool on their website.
 It is free to everyone of all ages, income levels and medical backgrounds.
 There is no registration.
 Cards can be picked up at the United Way office or downloaded here.